 We’re adding COVID-19 response updates from our recommended charities to this article as they become available, so please check back regularly for the latest information and new additions.

 We are deeply concerned for these families.
-As the pandemic hits and governments impose lockdowns to try to limit its spread, many will suddenly be unable to continue earning a living.
+As governments impose lockdowns to limit the spread of COVID-19, many families will suddenly be unable to continue earning a living.
 Few will have the financial resources to weather this storm, let alone provide care if a family member falls ill.
 To make matters worse, traditional aid programs that rely on face-to-face interaction may need to scale back at the same time.

-- We’ll start enrolling new recipients next week.
 We will focus first on urban areas, where we expect the economic impacts of COVID-19 will hit first and hardest.
-We will coordinate with local governments and NGOs to identify and prioritize underserved groups, and we’re starting with youth in Nairobi slums.
+We’ll coordinate with local governments and NGOs to identify and prioritize underserved groups.
+To start, we’re partnering to enroll recipients — mostly youth— in Nairobi slums.

-- We will enroll recipients remotely, using some combination of (a) our own existing databases of low-income households, (b) rosters provided by local NGO partners whom we have vetted, and (c) rosters of mobile money subscribers recruited through our partner mobile network operators.
+As we work to target particularly vulnerable recipients impacted by COVID-19, we will occasionally work with partners to reach recipients more rapidly.
+We will continue to own the end-to-end implementation process.
+As we scale, we will use a combination of (a) our own existing databases of low-income households, (b) rosters provided by local NGO partners whom we have vetted, and (c) rosters of mobile money subscribers recruited through our partner mobile network operators.
 Specific approaches will vary across countries.

 During the crisis, all GiveDirectly donations made through TLYCS will go to their international Covid-19 response.